 7.40 Infrastructure required for this site is in addition to relevant requirements of Policy S9.
+Financial contributions will be sought in accordance with Policy S10.
 Local open space is required on this site to make an important contribution to the health and wellbeing of the local community.
-In particular, there is a lack of children's play and youth facilities in the City Centre and urban area, which this site could help to provide.
+In particular, there is a lack of children's play and youth facilities in the City Centre and Urban Area, which this site could help to provide.
 Financial contributions may also be required towards strategic open space.
+Strategic Growth Sites in the Urban Area will collectively need to deliver other forms of local infrastructure required to support growth.
+Provision of facilities and/or financial contributions will be required to meet infrastructure needs generated by new development, including education, health, police, ambulance, and fire and rescue facilities, transport, access and sports/leisure facilities.